tmeijn/dotfiles/README.md

  rbw get "Firefox Account" | pbcopy
 ```

-Open Firefox and open the top-right menu to enable sync.
+Open a **new** Firefox window and open the top-right menu to enable sync.
 You will be required to login, use your email and the password you just copied to your clipboard.
 After logging in, all the Add-ons will be synced to the machine.